j-geuter/SinkhornNNHybrid/README.md

 It is based on the Master's thesis 'A Sinkhorn-NN Hybrid Algorithm' by Jonathan Geuter, but differs from the thesis in many aspects.
 The thesis, along with its codebase and a comprehensive README, can be found in the [thesis branch](https://github.com/j-geuter/SinkhornNNHybrid/tree/thesis) of this repository.
 The main branch contains the codebase of the paper (which differs significantly from the thesis' codebase).

 The code is structured in six files, `DualOTComputation`, `networks`, `utils`, `sinkhorn`, `costmatrix` and `datacreation`.
 The main files you'll need reproduce the results from the paper are `DualOTComputation` and `sinkhorn`, and `utils` contains some useful functions that let you visualize or plot data.
 To generate testing data first, you'll need the
 `datacreation` file.
-The `costmatrix` file contains a function to create cost matrices based on the Euclidean distance, and `networks` the neural network classes; you won't need to actively use either of these files unless you want to define your own cost function or network structure.
+The `costmatrix` file contains a function to create cost matrices based on the Euclidean distance, and `networks` the neural network classes for the approximator and generator; you won't need to actively use either of these files unless you want to define your own cost function or network structure.
 The `requirements.txt` file lists all dependencies and their versions.
 The project is CUDA compatible.

-# Reproduce Paper Results
+# Reproduce Results

 ## Test Data
 The folder `Data` contains all four test datasets used in the paper: 'random', 'teddies', 'MNIST' and 'CIFAR'.
 If you wish to produce your own test datasets, you can do so using the `generate_dataset_data` function in the `datacreation` file.